 Jesus’ ministry occurred at a vital juncture between the Old Testament and the New Covenant – between “Israel only” and the inclusive, universal Church.
 The New Covenant had not yet been inaugurated when the Twelve were called.
 And so, at that time and at that place (Israel), Jesus chose twelve Jewish men to be his first disciples.

-The Old Testament, Israel and Patriarchy
+The Old Testament, Israel, and Patriarchy

 There are a few reasons why Jesus chose twelve Jewish men to be his chief disciples.
 Jesus’ healing and teaching ministry was directed primarily to the Jewish people within Israel (Matt.
-15:24); and for Jesus to be recognised as a Rabbi he needed to have at least ten male disciples.
+15:24); and for Jesus to be recognized as a Rabbi he needed to have at least ten male disciples.
 With twelve Jewish male disciples, Jesus’ status as a Rabbi was never questioned, even by his critics.

 There is an obvious symbolism with the number twelve.
 Jesus himself makes a connection between the twelve disciples and the twelve tribes of Israel (Matt.
 19:28; Luke 22:29-30).
-Jesus may have chosen twelve as a way of showing that his message, ministry and New Covenant was for all of Israel.
+Jesus may have chosen twelve as a way of showing that his message, ministry, and New Covenant was for all of Israel.
 When Judas died, his place was filled to keep the number of the apostles at twelve.
 But once the New Covenant had been inaugurated, and when the church age began with the coming of the Holy Spirit at Pentecost, and as more and more Gentiles joined the church, the significance of the Twelve was no longer relevant.
 After the death of James (Acts 12:1-2) there was no attempt to replace him in order to keep the number of apostles at twelve.

 Jesus chose Judas Iscariot to be one of the original Twelve, presumably knowing that Judas would later betray him (John 6:64, 70-71).
 Since Judas Iscariot was one of the Twelve, this makes the argument untenable that Jesus intended the Twelve to be some sort of precedent or paradigm for church leadership.
 The fact that one of the Twelve later betrayed Jesus and never became a church leader is an important point to consider.
 But there are other factors to consider in the argument that the all-male Twelve means that women cannot be church leaders.